DimitriosNossis/dimitriosnossis/README.md

 ### Hello there 👋

 My name is Dimitrios.
-I am a Physiotherapy Graduate trying to make my way in Software and Game Development!
+I am a Physiotherapy Graduate trying to make my way in Computer Science and Software Engineering!

-- 📚 I recently finished CS50x 2024.
+- 📚 I recently started an MSc in Computer Science.
 - 🕹️ I recently created a mini game called [Pixel Wars](https://souldr.itch.io/pixelwars).
 - 🎮 I’m currently familiarising myself with basic Programming Languages.
 - 👨‍💻 I’m currently working on a personal project called "Childhood Dreams" in Unreal Engine.